d36u9/ds_alg_exp/README.md

 # About Data Structures &Algorithms

-This is a collection of my insights and reflections related data structures and algorithms.
+This is a collection of my insights and reflections related to data structures and algorithms.

 I'll keep adding content to it.